minovsor/mgb-bho-ds/README.md

-# MGB-BHO-DownScaling for MGB-South America
+# MGB-BHO-DownScaling for the MGB-South America

-Work in progress...
+Guidelines to extract mean discharge and Q95 from MGB-AS simulations to the Base Hidrografica Ottocodificada (BHO 2017 5K)

 ## 1. Download files